Chief Minister of Tamil Nadu: List

-The Madras Presidency, headquartered in Fort St. George, India, was a presidency of India that comprised present-day Tamil Nadu, the Malabar region of North Kerala, the coastal and Rayalaseema regions of Andhra Pradesh, and the Bellary, Dakshina Kannada, and Udupi districts of Karnataka.
-It was established in 1653 to be the headquarters of the English settlements on the Coromandel Coast.
+The Madras Presidency, based at Fort St. George, was a presidency of India that was established in 1652 by the English East India Company to be the headquarters of the English settlements on the Coromandel Coast.

-The territory under the presidency comprised only Madrasapattinam and its surrounding regions.
-But, after the Anglo-French wars and the consequent alliance between the English East India Company and the Nawab of Arcot, it was expanded to comprise the region from the Northern Circars to Cape Comorin.
-The governance structure also evolved from a modest secretariat with a single secretary for the Public Department in 1670 to six departments overseen by a chief secretary by 1920.
+The territory under the presidency consisted of the village of Madrasapattinam and its surrounding regions.
+After a series of wars including the Anglo-French wars, Anglo-Mysore wars, and Polygar wars, and the consequent alliance with the Nawab of Arcot, it was expanded to cover the region from the Northern Circars to Cape Comorin, and included present-day Tamil Nadu, the Malabar region of North Kerala, the coastal and Rayalaseema regions of Andhra Pradesh, and the Bellary, Dakshina Kannada, and Udupi districts of Karnataka.

-The Indian Councils Act 1861 set up the Madras Legislative Council as an advisory body, without powers, through which the colonial administration obtained advice and assistance from able and willing Indian business leaders.
-But membership was selected (not elected) and was not representative of the masses.

-With the enactment of the Government of India Act 1919, the first legislature was formed in 1920 after general elections.
+The Indian Councils Act 1861 set up the Madras Legislative Council as an advisory body, without powers, through which the colonial administration obtained advice and assistance from able and willing Indian leaders.
+However, the members were appointed and not elected by the public.
+With the enactment of the Government of India Act 1919, the first elected legislature was formed in 1920 after the general elections.
 The term of the legislative council was three years.
 It had 132 members, of whom 34 were nominated by the governor and the rest were elected.

-Under the Government of India Act 1935, a bicameral legislature was set up with a legislative assembly consisting of 215 members and a legislative council having 56 members.
+As per the Government of India Act 1935, a bicameral legislature was set up with a legislative assembly consisting of 215 members and a legislative council having 56 members.
 The first legislative assembly under this act was constituted in July 1937.
-The legislative council was a permanent body, with a third of its members retiring every 3 years and having the power to decide on bills passed by the assembly.
+The legislative council was a permanent body, with a third of its members retiring every three years and having the power to decide on bills passed by the assembly.

 In 1939, the Governor-General of India declared India's entry into World War II without consulting the Imperial Legislative Council.
 The Indian National Congress protested by asking all its elected representatives to resign from governments.
-Then it came back to power in 1946 after new provincial elections.

-The state of Tamil Nadu in India has an electorate of more than 70 million people (7 crore).

-Madras Presidency in 1909, showing in the southern portion of India.
+It was reconstituted after new provincial elections were conducted in 1946.
+The governance structure also evolved from a modest secretariat with a single secretary for the public department in 1670 to six departments overseen by a chief secretary by 1920.